Published On: Mar 14 2013 02:49:34 PM EDTUpdated On: Mar 19 2015 02:00:00 AM EDT

 1895: The Lumière brothers (Auguste Lumière on the left and Louis Lumière on the right) record their first footage using their newly patented cinematograph.
 This first film shows workers leaving the Lumière factory.

-1860: William Jennings Bryan, the U.S. secretary of state under President Woodrow Wilson from 1913 to 1915 and a three-time Democratic presidential nominee, is born in Salem, Ill.
+1860: William Jennings Bryan, the U.S. secretary of state under President Woodrow Wilson from 1913 to 1915 and a three-time Democratic presidential nominee, is born in Salem, Illinois.

 1848: Wyatt Earp, an Old West law officer best known for his part in the 1881 gunfight at the O.K.
-Corral, is born in Monmouth, Ill.
-Earp was a city policeman in Wichita, Kan., and Dodge City, Kan., before becoming a deputy sheriff and deputy U.S. marshal in Tombstone, Ariz.
+Corral, is born in Monmouth, Illinois.
+Earp was a city policeman in Wichita, Kansas, and Dodge City, Kansas, before becoming a deputy sheriff and deputy U.S. marshal in Tombstone, Arizona.

 1687: While searching for the mouth of the Mississippi River, French explorer Robert Cavelier de La Salle is murdered by his own men in a mutiny near the site of present Navasota, Texas.